"A.B's OFFICE" :

 the U. S.

-Coast Guard (not the C.G.
-Auxiliary, and there's a big difference).
+Coast Guard (not "examined" or "approved" by the C.G.
+Auxiliary, and

 Where every other charter boat is limited to carry no more than six